 The City has made significant improvements to increase the drinking water output from 21 million gallons per day (MGD) to 30 MGD using newer treatment technology in the same water plant footprint.
 The City has ensured a continuous supply of safe drinking water to the residents of Highland Park; as well as, the neighboring communities served by this Plant during this process.
-Work remains on track for substantial completion at the end of 2014 and all punch list items finished early in 2015.

 Major Work Completed